hellocld/CES-Testing/README.md

-CLD-ECS
+cldECS
 =======
-CLD-ECS is a simple, barebones Entity-Component-System framework written in C++.
+cldECS is a simple, barebones Entity-Component-System framework written in C++.
 It strives to be the bare minimum in what you need to get off the ground and rolling with your own applications using the ECS approach.

 Parts
 -----
-CLD-ECS is broken into a few basic parts
+cldECS is broken into a few basic parts
 *	**Components**
 	Simple data structures.
 Systems read and manipuate these to make things happen.
 They are stored in a Library, and each new Component is associated to an Entity ID
 *	**Systems**